 Been offered a Settlement Agreement?
-Need Advice on whether to accept it?
+Need a Solicitor for Settlement Agreement Advice?
 Just need it signed?
-Whatever it is, Lloyd Donnelly can help.
+Whatever it is, Lloyd Donnelly's Employment Solicitors can help.

-Our Head of Employment Law, Andrew Lloyd has recorded a video explaining what a Compromise/Settlement Agreement is, the pitfalls of signing an agreement and how we can maximise your deal.
+Our Head of Employment Law, Andrew Lloyd has recorded a video explaining what a Settlement Agreement is (formerly known as a Compromise Agreement), the pitfalls of signing a settlement agreement and how we can maximise your deal (without taking the first offer!).

-Settlement Agreements and Compromise Agreements are the same thing.
+A Settlement Agreement and a Compromise Agreement are the same thing.
 However, people tend to call them Settlement Agreements nowadays.
+Since a settlement agreement is a legal contract between you and your employer, you both have to stick to it.

 If you're reading this, it's likely that your employment is coming to a close and you have been offered a Settlement Agreement.
 You may not be sure whether to accept your settlement Agreement or not and wondering if you have been offered a fair settlement.

-Settlement Agreements Lawyers in Hertfordshire, London & Southern England
+Settlement Agreement Lawyers in Hertfordshire, London & Southern England

-At Lloyd Donnelly, we help employees like you by providing a full range of services and support relating to Settlement Agreements.
-Whether you just need your Settlement Agreement signed, need advice on whether to accept it or not or would like us to help you maximise your payout by taking your case and even if that means representing you in an employment tribunal, we can help.
+At Lloyd Donnelly, our Settlement Agreement Team help employees like you by providing legal advice and a full range of services and support relating to Settlement Agreements.
+Whether you just need to sign a Settlement Agreement, need legal advice on whether to accept it or not, advise on the legally binding nature of a settlement agreement or would like us to help you maximise your payout by taking your case and even if that means representing you in an employment tribunal, we can help.

 - Help you get the best possible deal via negotiations with your employer